scrabbletank/farhome-rules/rulesdoc.md

 - **Duration:** concentration, 10 minutes
 - **Damage Type:** holy

 A holy light emanates from your body, shining bright light 3 tiles out and dim light a further 3.
 Any undead, demon, or monstrosity entering the bright light for the first time this round or starting their turn there makes a Stamina save against your spellcasting roll.
-On failure they take 1 wound in holy damage and are blind until the end of their next turn.
+On fail they take 1/0 in holy damage and are blind until the end of their next turn.

 Any creature making an attack roll against you adds a terrible die to their roll.
 You and any creatures you choose inside the light adds a superior die to all attribute saves.

 The radius of the bright light increases by 1 for every level cast above 5th.